The Mollys: Beyond The Mollys

 As of 2020, all of the former Mollys remain in the Tucson area.

 Circa 2005-2016, the Last Call Girls, including Kevin Schramm, Nancy McCallion, and her sister Lisa McCallion, performed around Tucson and released one album.
 During the first decades of the 21st century, Kevin Schramm continued to perform with several other groups, and Dan Sorenson continued his journalism career while also performing occasionally.
 Linda Winkelman played in the jazz quartet Flambe.

-As of early 2020, most of the former Mollys continue to perform locally, and some have also released recordings.
-Nancy McCallion performs more than once a month, leading several ensembles, some of which include her husband, and former Molly, Danny Krieger and/or her brother Neil McCallion, as of 2022.
+As of early 2020, most of the former Mollys continued to perform locally, and some have also released recordings.
+Nancy McCallion performs more than once a month, leading several ensembles, some of which include her husband, and former Molly, Danny Krieger and/or her brother Neil McCallion, as of 2024.
 Nancy McCallion has also self-released several recordings, and continues to work as a schoolteacher.
 Since 2012, Zavala leads Minute2Minute, which occasionally performs and records.
+In March 2024, to celebrate both St. Patrick and the late Shane MacGowan of The Pogues, McCallion organized several performances of Irish music in Tucson, which included herself, Catherine Zavala, Dan Sorensen, and others.

-Marx Loeb continues to drum with a variety of other Tucson musicians.
-Karen Falkenstrom continues to drum with Odaiko Sonora and with Eldritch Dragons.
-Gary Mackender, now on accordion instead of drums, has led performances and recordings with The Carnivaleros through 2022; as of 2021-2022, he has been performing in The Tirebiters (a.k.a.
-Sky Island Ramblers) and the Morpholinos.
+Gary Mackender, now on accordion instead of drums, has led performances and recordings with The Carnivaleros through 2024.
+As of 2021-2022, Mackender had been performing in The Tirebiters (a.k.a.
+Sky Island Ramblers) and the Morpholinos, and by 2024, also in Dropped By Birds.
 Mackender also continues to work in the visual arts.

+As of 2020, Marx Loeb continued to drum with a variety of other Tucson musicians, occasionally including Nancy McCallion.
+Karen Falkenstrom continued to drum with Odaiko Sonora and with Eldritch Dragons.